xbst/KUSBA/README.md

 You can also use the included gerber files to order your own from a PCB manufacturer like [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=374841) or [JLCPCB](https://jlcpcb.com/).
 <br>

+*Working on relisting on Etsy, will be updated soon.
+Amazon is on the way to their warehouse so it gets Prime shipping, should be in stock in a week or so.
 ## Instructions
  - [KUSBA v2 Instructions](./Docs/v2-Rampon-Firmware.md) - Rampon Firmware
  - [KUSBA v2 Instructions](./Docs/v2-Firmware.md) - Klipper Firmware